akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 2. Select the products to edit: tick the products you want to add via the down arrow of the toolbar: `All` for all the products recorded, `All visible` for all visible products on the ongoing page, `none` for none of the products
 3. Click on `Bulk Actions`
 4. Select `Edit attributes values` and then `Next`
-5. Click on `Select attributes` to select the attributes you want to update (for example the collection and the brand)
+5. Click on `Select attributes` to select the attributes you want to update (for example the brand)
 6. Add values for the selected attributes
 ![Mass edit options](../img/Products_BulkActionEditAttribute.png)
 7. Click on `Next`